Stafford throws 3 TD passes, Rams edge Goff's Lions 28-19

 Austin Seibert kicked four field goals in a superb special teams game for the Lions, who also recovered an early onside kick and ran two successful fake punts.

-Goff still hasn’t won an NFL start without McVay as his head coach, falling to 0-14.
+“This is a different caliber team,” Detroit coach Dan Campbell said of the Rams.
+“This is a team that’s been built over years, and they’ve got some weapons.
+We actually didn’t make as many errors as we’ve made.
+We gave ourselves a chance.”

-The Lions had gone scoreless in the first half three times in their last four games, but their opening drive produced their first touchdown in the first half since Week 2.
-Goff read a blitz and threw a short screen pass to Swift, who scampered through the Rams’ secondary for his TD.
+The Lions’ opening drive produced their first touchdown in the first half since Week 2.
+Goff read a blitz and threw a short screen pass to Swift, who scampered through the secondary.

-Detroit then got to snap the ball with a lead for the first time all season when it embarrassed the Rams’ special teams on two fakes, recovering an onside kick three plays before punter Jack Fox completed a fourth-down pass.
+Detroit then got to snap the ball with a lead for the first time all season when it embarrassed the Rams’ special teams twice, recovering an onside kick three plays before punter Jack Fox completed a fourth-down pass.

-When Stafford finally got to touch the ball, he efficiently led three scoring drives in the first half capped by TD throws to Jefferson and Kupp, who had seven catches for 78 yards before halftime.

 OLD FRIENDS